 Day 3 in Berlin

 Now that you have admired the art of Berlin and visited some of the most iconic tourist sights of Berlin it is time to see what else Berlin has to offer.
-We left this day a bit emptier, in case you want to rest up in the morning from your evening out before, or just simply feel like sleeping in, or perhaps enjoying a long breakfast at one of the many wonderful cafes Berlin is home too.
+We left this day a bit emptier, in case you want to rest up in the morning from your evening out before, or just simply feel like sleeping in, or perhaps enjoy some traditional German food at the end of your day at one of the many restaurants you will find in Berlin.
 Scroll down to see what you should be doing on day number 3 of your 4 day itinerary for Berlin.

 Make your way to Gendarmenmarkt to awe at beautiful architecture just a bit more.
 In the middle of the square you will find the beautiful Concert House of Berlin with on either side two buildings that on a first look like churches, but actually aren’t churches.
 This was one of the most beautiful squares in Berlin in our opinion, the photo below honestly doesn’t do it any justice.
 Marvel at the stunning architecture, or around Christmas enjoy some gluhwein (mulled wine) at the Christmas Market!